8 Best Beaches in Fort Myers, FL

 Note that you will need to pay a fee to access the bridge when coming from the Fort Myers side; access to the islands is free.

 Little Hickory park has reopened to the public; no facilities are available.

 This little gem of a park gets missed by most visitors to Fort Myers, and many people like it this way.
 Just a bit farther south than Lover's Key State Park, Little Hickory Island Park is a little oasis of sand and surf away from the hustle and bustle of Bonita Beach farther south.

-The park facilities are basic, with just restrooms and picnic tables and a few shelters.
-Parking is available and a fee is charged.
-The beach area in front of the actual park is fairly small, but that doesn't matter, as it's part of the main beach that runs just over two miles to the south and about a half a mile to the north.
+The park facilities are basic, with just restrooms and picnic tables, and a few shelters.
+Parking is available, and a fee is charged.
+The beach area in front of the actual park is fairly small, but that doesn't matter, as it's part of the main beach that runs just over two miles to the south and about half a mile to the north.

 Best Time to Go to the Beach in Fort Myers, FL - Historical Climate Averages

 |Average minimum and maximum temperatures for Fort Myers, FL in °C|